briankibe450/stock-market-data-analysis/README.md

 c.
 The program will display the predicted price along with R2 error value and RMS Error value so that you can determine how accurately the price has been predicted.
 Also predicted price graph v/s actual price graph for the training window will be illustrated.
 2. Predict stock price by using ARIMA Model:
 a.
 Enter the from date and to date in format of (DD/MM/YYYY) for the duration you want to select as training window.
 b.
-Enter the prediction date (future) for which you want to see the forecast price according to linear regression model.
+Enter the prediction date (future) for which forecast price according to linear regression model.
 c.
 The program will display the predicted price along with RMS Error value so that you can determine how accurately the price has been predicted.
 Also it will compare the actual price data used for testing the model within the training window v/s the predicted price for the tested price data.